aditya-azad/my-website/src/blog/spamming-fake-forms-with-selenium.md

 ## How to spot phishing sites and e-mails

-It is increasingly important to protect ourselves from such phishing attacks these days.
+It is becoming increasingly important to protect ourselves from such phishing attacks day by day.
 There are a lot of people who don't know much about this and get scammed easily.
 Below are a few ways to spot such scams:

 - Always click links in emails from trusted sources.
 - Double check the URL before entering your credentials.
 Usually scammers redirect you to a legit looking web page and sometimes there is no visual difference at all.
 The only way to be sure is to look at the URL.
 Usually it is similar to the original website address but a little different.
 For example, `www.facebool.com` and `www.goo8le.com`.